Zayd-Waves/python-rpg/README.md

 python-rpg
 ==========

-A game written in python for an assignment in my first year
+This is a game I wrote in python as an assignment for my first course in Computer Science.